Ascension Michigan Shining Moments – Up News Info Detroit

 MICHIGAN (DETROIT Up News Info) – Looking for inspiring news?
 Scroll through this overview to see how Ascension Michigan's health heroes show love and support.

+The Novi Police and Fire Departments expressed their appreciation for the caregivers of Ascension Providence Hospital in Novi.
+They placed their patrols and fire trucks in the shape of a "heart,quot; in the hospital parking lot, and held up a huge "THANK YOU!"
+"NPD and NFD,quot; letters.

+The Grosse Pointe Farms-City Little League showed its gratitude to medical professionals fighting the new coronavirus by donating $ 10,000 to two local funds at Ascension St. John's Hospital.

-This special moment, of husband and wife, was captured at Ascension St. John Hospital.
-Mr. Burnett is in law school and Mrs. Burnett is an OB / GYN resident at Ascension St. John.
+This special moment, of husband and wife, was captured at Ascension Macomb-Oakland in Warren.
+David Burnett, RN, is in law school and Dr. Emily Broomell is a third-year OB-GYN resident at Ascension Macomb-Oakland.
 They had to live apart during the first months of their marriage while he finished his degree out of state.
 The school went completely online once the coronavirus arrived, so it signed up as a flex RN agency to help out during the crisis.
-Mr. Burnett was very excited when he was assigned to work at Ascension St. John.
-Over the Easter weekend, Mrs. Burnett had to work on COVID admissions overnight, while he worked the day shift at ICU.
-On Easter morning, when Mr. Burnett arrived on duty and his wife was finishing, she went to visit him.
+Burnett was very excited when he was assigned to work at Ascension Macomb-Oakland.
+Over the Easter weekend, Dr. Broomell had to work on COVID admissions overnight, while working the day shift at ICU.
+On Easter morning, when Burnett was on duty and his wife was finishing, she went to visit him.
 Being the first time they had seen each other since Good Friday, it was significant for both of them.
 Both are very grateful to have been in a unique position to help people in Detroit during the coronavirus crisis.

 Ascension associates and the communities they call home have worked together to bring joy to the experience of our patients and the team members who care for them.